When Love Takes Over: Legacy

 Rowland told MTV that "working with David is amazing.
 We have a great relationship, it's so effortless.
 He's such a talented individual.
 But most importantly he's such a down to earth, nice guy and I really enjoy working with him.
 We have good musical chemistry together."
 Guetta told Billboard that "the track with Kelly has made him experiment with a more American urban influence.
 Musically, it's pure pop with a lot of detail."
 Additionally British singer Cheryl Cole (of Girls Aloud) credited "When Love Takes Over" for inspiring her taste and preference in dance music, which in turn influenced her second solo single "3 Words" (featuring will.i.am).

-The track was also featured on the fictional radio station Vladivostok FM and fictional nightclub Bahama Mamas on the soundtrack of the video game Grand Theft Auto: The Ballad of Gay Tony. but it was removed due to the Expiring license song on 10th Anniversary of Grand Theft Auto IV in April 2018.
+The track was also featured on the fictional radio station Vladivostok FM and fictional nightclub Bahama Mamas on the soundtrack of the video game Grand Theft Auto: The Ballad of Gay Tony.
+However, it was removed in April 2018 due to expiring music licenses coinciding with the 10th anniversary of Grand Theft Auto IV.

 Later in 2010 when recording her third album, Here I Am (2011), Rowland credited both Guetta and the song for inspiring her to pursue a new sound.
 Rowland relates: "I spent about a year of my life in Europe really listening to a whole bunch of Europeans DJs and hearing dance music a lot on the radio and really loving it.
 'When Love Takes Over' it was my first introduction to dance music [and] it was a whole other monster.
 It's really a culture and I love it."
 In 2010, following the success of "When Love Takes Over" and the duo's musical chemistry, Guetta was asked to work on Rowland's third studio album.
 He co-produced a couple of the songs including the album's first single, "Commander".

 Later in 2013, Kerri Mason and Zel McCarthy compiled a list of the top-ten dance-pop collaborations of all time for Billboard magazine.
 In their article, the critics named "When Love Takes Over" at the top of the list, saying that the song "repositioned Kelly Rowland as a solo vocalist with chops on her own."
 The duo also commented that subsequent collaborations between Guetta and Rowland were not as good as "When Love Takes Over", also adding that Rowland's vocal was firmly part of "dance music history" and were an indication of the growing electronic dance music (EDM) trend emerging in America at the time.

 In a 2020 feature titled "Should Have Been Bigger" on the website Idolator, Mike Wass was reflecting on the underperformance of Rowland's follow up dance song "Commander" and noted that "When Love Take Over" firmly established Rowland as the "newly crowned Queen of Clubs in 2010".

 In 2023, Season 15 of RuPaul's Drag Race used "When Love Takes Over" as the lip-sync song in episode 14 between contestants Anetra and Mistress Isabelle Brooks.